-As snowmelt and rain enter Colorado streams and percolate into the ground, the water picks up particles and dissolves components of rocks.
+As snowmelt and rain enter Colorado streams and percolate into the ground, the water picks up particles and dissolves some components of the rocks.
 Ordinarily, this natural process does not affect the water quality enough to be of concern.
 However, in some areas elements in the rocks are dissolved in high enough concentrations to adversely affect the bio-system.

 Naturally occurring uranium deposits within the groundwater zone can also cause contamination.
 In 1980, the CGS studied natural groundwater contamination in the Cheyenne Basin of Colorado as a baseline for potential in-situ uranium mining.
 The study of 104 water wells showed significant levels of existing contaminants.
-Indeed, many of the wells did not meet EPA standards for uranium in drinking water.
+Indeed, many of the wells did not meet EPA standards for uranium in drinking water!